Has your sex drive done a disappearing act?

-The three major female hormones are oestrogen, progesterone and testosterone, and when they are out of balance, problems can occur.
+The three major female hormones are oestrogen, progesterone and testosterone - when they are out of balance, problems can occur.

-When it comes to unravelling the effects of hormones on women’s sexuality, it’s a bit like unravelling a spider’s web.
+When it comes to unravelling the effects of hormones on women’s sexuality is complex.

 Research suggests oestrogen can boost sexuality.